Frontier Trail to Yellowknife Travel Guide

 Distance: 3.5 km – Chan Lake Day Use Area to Mosquito Creek

 No services are available at Mosquito Creek.
 There is a trail leading to the creek, a popular spot for pickerel / Walleye fishing.
-Fishing is closed May 1 to June 30 for conservation purposes.
+Fishing is closed from May 1 to June 30 for conservation purposes.

 Distance: 40 km – Mosquito Creek to North Arm